-This document recognizes that quantification of conservation BMPs and programs remains difficult.
+This document recognizes that quantification of conservation BMPs and programs remains difficult and some BMPs remain unquantified and are not included in the following analysis.
 The numbers presented herein for water saved through water conservation constitutes only a portion of the actual water conservation savings for each sector.
 Different methodologies for quantifying some of water users' conservation efforts were used for each sector and even for different BMPs within a single sector.
-Total quantified savings by sector is presented in Figure 1, below, along with the remaining conservation needed by 2035 to meet the 2035 projected conservation savings and the estimated projected savings that was needed to be achieved by 2019 (40% of the 2035 projection).
+Total quantified savings by sector is presented in Figure 1, below, along with the remaining conservation needed by 2035 to meet the 2035 projected conservation savings.
 This strategy does not include quantification of conservation for either domestic self-supply or power generation, but each will be looked at in the future.